pivotal/docs-tap/authn-authz/azure-ad.hbs.md

-# Integrate Azure Active Directory
+# Integrate your Azure Active Directory

-This topic describes how to integrate the Azure Active Directory (AD).
+This topic tells you how to integrate your Azure Active Directory (commonly known as AD).

 ## <a id="azure-without-pinniped"></a> Integrate Azure AD with a new or existing AKS without Pinniped

 Perform the following procedures to integrate Azure AD with a new or existing AKS without Pinniped.

 ### <a id="azure-prereqs"></a> Prerequisites